 Looking towards the future Uber has agreed a non-exclusive deal with car manufacturer Volvo to acquire “tens of thousands” of self driving cars over the next few years.

 Uber is also planning to buy “tens of thousands” of self-driving cars from Volvo.
 An estimate by the Financial Times valued the deal at potentially $1.4 billion.

 Uber and Volvo are also collaborating on a scheme to develop autonomous systems for the XC90 SUVs.

-Since 2016 Uber have also been in a partnership with Google, Ford, Lyft and Volvo.
+Since 2016 Uber has also been in a partnership with Google, Ford, Lyft and Volvo.

 The companies hope that by collaborating and sharing their data it will speed up the process of developing fully autonomous transportation.